jeffpodmayer/skull-king-scoreboard/design.md

 ## Stateless Approach

-Simplicity: No need to manage a backend server or database. \n
+Simplicity: No need to manage a backend server or database.

-Performance: The application will be lightweight. \n
+Performance: The application will be lightweight.

 Flexibility: Users can quickly start new games without any setup or data migration.

 ## High Level Architecture